DBProductions/nodejs-stuff/README.md

 Install the dependencies.

     $ npm install

 ### Dependencies

-Following npm packages are used:
+Following npm packages are used in this repository.

     cluster: ^0.7.7
     cradle: ^0.6.7